GaurangTandon/gaurangtandon.github.io/_posts/2023-10-22-javascript-class.markdown

 ## Introduction

-The class syntax in JavaScript enables us to write code that 1. is modular, 2. is well-encapsulated, 3. supports static and instance level properties, and 4. is inheritable.
-I have never needed inheritance, and in this post, I'll show how to achieve the other qualities without using classes.
+As much as I dislike the `class` syntax in JavaScript, it used to be my default choice when I needed an object factory, with support for static and instance level properties.

+I recently found a clean way to eliminate the `class` syntax while still maintaining these properties, and in this post, I'll show you how.

 ## _Classy_ issues